Tri-Resonant Leptogenesis in a Seesaw Extension of the Standard Model: Results

-Figure~\ref{fig:parameter_space} shows the parameter space for the TRL model on the $\sum_\alpha B_{l\alpha}B^*_{k\alpha}$ vs. $m_{N_1}$ plane.
-The region of parameter space that leads to a successful generation of the baryon asymmetry is depicted in green, where the solid green line indicates the value for which the obtained baryon asymmetry is equal to the observed value of $\eta^{\rm CMB}_B = 6.104\times 10^{-10}$.
-For a fixed mass, the green region below the line yields, in principle, a higher value for $\eta_B$, but a relaxation of the tri-resonant condition (\ie~an increase or decrease in mass differences) can adjust the precise observed value.
 The left panel (\Figs{fig:lfv_lims}) shows the sensitivity estimates and limits on Majorana neutrino models from searches for cLFV transitions involving muons.
 We only include the lines that lie close to the parameter space that leads to sufficient baryogenesis, and ignore current limits besides the one from coherent $\mu\rightarrow e$ conversion in gold.
 As it can be seen, the green area is currently far from the region of cLFV detection, and the only experiment that could probe this parameter space in the future is PRISM by searching for coherent $\mu\rightarrow e$ conversion in titanium.
 The right panel (\Figs{fig:collider_lims}) shows projected and current limits from collider observables.
 The estimate denoted by LHC$14$ (blue dashed line) presents conservative projections for the sensitivity to the process $pp\rightarrow N\ell^\pm jj$ at the LHC with $300~{\rm fb}^{-1}$ data operating at $\sqrt{s} = 14~\TeV$~\cite{Deppisch:2015qwa,Dev:2013wba}.
 The DELPHI line (orange, solid) represents 95\% C.L. limits found by comparing LEP data with the prediction for signals of decaying heavy neutrinos that are produced via $Z\rightarrow N\nu_L$~\cite{DELPHI:1996qcc}.
 Similar limits have been derived by the L3 collaboration~\cite{L3:1992xaz}.
 The red dashed line shows the sensitivity to the same signals at the Future Circular Collider (FCC) for electron-positron collisions assuming normal order of the light neutrino spectrum, and considering the lifetime of the heavy neutrinos~\cite{Blondel:2014bra}.